near-miss/dra_web/_posts/2019-10-28-Industry-Majors-on-Adoption-of-DRA-at-2019-Asian-Downstream-Summit.md

 source: https://www.downstream-asia.com/
 keywords: Asian Downstream Summit, Operational Excellence, Oil and Gas, Digital Transformation, Process Safety
 ---
-> Two of the world's largest oil&gas and chemical majors discuss how they are achieving exceptional performance and savings using DRA.
+> Two of the world's largest oil&gas and chemical majors discussed how they achieved exceptional performance and savings using DRA.

-On Day One, Sr. Operations Executive (Refinery) will present their widely-successful digital transformation and sustenance initiatives realized using DRA.
+On Day One, Sr. Operations Executive (Refinery) presented their widely-successful digital transformation and sustenance initiatives realized using DRA.

-On Day Two, Technology Engineer (Chemicals) will discuss their AI and machine learning strategy that led to improved plant performance and present lessons learned and case studies using DRA.
+On Day Two, Technology Engineer (Chemicals) discussed their AI and machine learning strategy that led to improved plant performance and present lessons learned and case studies using DRA.

-Along with the above customer case studies, NMM’s EVP of South-East Asia, Datuk Kamarudin Zakaria, will present a technical presentation on how operating companies are adopting new data analytics technologies to achieve operational excellence.
+Along with the above customer case studies, NMM’s EVP of South-East Asia, Datuk Kamarudin Zakaria, presented a technical presentation on how operating companies are adopting new data analytics technologies to achieve operational excellence.

-NMM is pleased to be a Silver Sponsor of the ADS conference (4th year in a row).
+NMM was pleased to be a Silver Sponsor of the ADS conference (4th year in a row).

 **About 2019 Asian Downstream Summit**